 Type 1 Diabetes - Topic Overview

 These symptoms usually appear over a few days to weeks.
 Sometimes people notice symptoms after an illness, like the flu.
-They may think that the diabetes symptoms are because of the flu, so they don't seek medical care, you may get diabetic ketoacidosis, which is very dangerous.
+They may think that the diabetes symptoms are because of the flu, so they don't seek medical care soon enough.

+If you wait too long to get medical care, you may get diabetic ketoacidosis, which is very dangerous.
 Symptoms of this problem include:

 - Flushed, hot, dry skin.

 - A strong, fruity breath odor.

 Your doctor can diagnose diabetes with a physical exam, your medical history, and blood tests.

 Some people are diagnosed with type 1 diabetes because they have symptoms of diabetic ketoacidosis.

 Treatment for type 1 diabetes focuses on keeping blood sugar levels within a target range and doing things to reduce complications.
 To control your blood sugar, you: